benders5e/benders5e/airbender.md

 A creature inside the vortex must succeed on a Dexterity saving throw or be trapped.
 At the beginning of each of its turns, it can attempt to pass through the vortex by making Strength (Athletics) check.
 On a success, it can move out of the vortex's space.

 Any ranged attacks that pass within 5 feet of the vortex wrap around it and are redirected to their source.
 On each of your turns, you can spend 1 chi to move the vortex up to 30 feet.

+### Martial Forms
+Only airbenders of the Offense specialization have access to these forms.

+##### Wind Sword
+*Cost: 1 chi (+2 chi)*
+You channel a contained stream of air into a blade shape.
+While you maintain concentration, this blade maintains its form and can be used as a weapon.
+It has the statistics of a longsword, but deals an additional 1d8 force damage on a hit.

+You can also use this ability to create two shorter streams of air in each hand, each with the statistics of a shortsword with an additional 1d6 of force damage.
+Attacking with both weapons is subject to the rules of two-weapon fighting.

+You must spend 2 chi to make an attack with the weapon(s).

+##### Asphyxiation
+*Cost: 4 chi*
+Pick a target within range.
+The target must make a Constitution saving throw.
+On a failure, you succeed in bending the air out of the target's lungs and the creature begins suffocating.
+While suffocating, the target puts all its energy and focus into regaining its breath and is treated as Paralyzed.
+The effect ends if you lose concentration.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>